Skip to main content

 This compose file does the following:

-• Primary Postgres Service: Runs a Postgres container with the wal2json plugin installed for logical replication.
+• Primary Postgres Service: Runs a Postgres container with logical replication enabled (pgoutput is built-in; no plugin install required).

 • Data Loader Service: Loads sample data into the Postgres database and creates a logical replication slot.